oliver-house/titanic-logistic-regression/README.md

 ## Acknowledgements

 The datasets and inspiration for the project came from the Kaggle competition [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic).
-Both datasets used (`train.csv`, `test.csv`) were provided by Kaggle and are used here for non-commercial, educational purposes under their terms of use.
+Both datasets (`train.csv`, `test.csv`) are used here for non-commercial, educational purposes under their [competition rules](https://www.kaggle.com/competitions/titanic/rules#7-competition-data).